jthlim/javelin-steno/script.md

 - Global variables can be inspected and changed in Global Values tool, available from the Visual Editor menu.
-- Local Variables can not be automatically inspected, but the `printValue` method can be used to help debug if necessary.
+- Local variables cannot be automatically inspected, but the `printValue` or `printData` functions can be used to help debug if necessary.
+These will show in the Console tool only if the Show All Data setting is enabled.

 ## Functions